melmaganja/ai-case-study/README.md

 * *Name of company* * **Biofourmis**

-* *When was the company incorporated?* *2015 in Singapore
+* *When was the company incorporated?* * 2015 in Singapore

-* *Who are the founders of the company?* *
-* Maulik Majmudar,Kuldeep Singh Rajput, and Mark Niu
+* *Who are the founders of the company?* * Maulik Majmudar,Kuldeep Singh Rajput, and Mark Niu [^1]

 * *How did the idea for the company (or project) come about?* * While completing his PhD in Singapore,company CEO, Kuldeep Singh Rajput dropped out to pursue AI technology [^1]

-* How is the company funded?
-How much funding have they received?
+* *How is the company funded?
+How much funding have they received?* * As of 2022, Biofourmis has been funded $445 million through investors.
+Those investors include SoftBank Vision Fund 2, Openspace Ventures, Mass Mutual Ventures, Sequoia Capital and EDBI.
+In 2022, the company broke out of the unicorn status and into Series D investment with their partnership with General Atlantic [^2]

 ## Business Activities